-This is a thread count that's the most common with cotton sheets and there are plenty of price points too so even if you are on a budget a 200 thread count sheet is easily achievable.
-Plus, look out for that multi-ply yarn, and avoid if you don't like a dense sheet.
+This is a thread count that's the most common with cotton sheets and there are plenty of price points too so even if you are on a budget a 200-thread-count sheet is easily achievable.
+Plus, look out for that multi-ply yarn, and avoid it if you don't like a dense sheet.

 Instead, opt for single-ply as 'only very fine, high-quality threads can be used without the plait-like wrapping. explains Jo James.
 'Single-ply threads make the most breathable, soft and durable cotton sheets.
 As a rule, a thread count of 200 or more can be used to make luxury bedding and you should meet anything over 400 with a healthy dose of skepticism as it likely involves multiply, rather than single-ply yarns.'